opencog/sensory/opencog/atoms/irc/README.md

 and zero or more input connectors.
 The inputs and outputs are typed.
 Polymorphic types can be indicated with ChoiceLink, and so on.

-How can this be used to list environmental situations?
-Goal is to
+### Object reflection
+In the java programming world, and some (many?) other languages, there is a concept of "reflection" or "introspection", where an object can be asked to describe itself, what it contains.
+The below is an attempt to define what reflection or introspection might look like, for Atomese.

-represent: "here's what yo can do: you can list all members of the chat channel, and you can open a private chat to one of them, and you can maybe kick or ban or give voice to one of them, but only if you are channel op."
+The goal is to describe conditions in the external environment, in the "sensory world".
+To represent: "Here's what you can do: you can list all members of the chat channel, and you can open a private chat to one of them, and you can maybe kick or ban or give voice to one of them, but only if you are channel op."

 So, given a location in an environment, one has available:
 ```